echoprotocol/echowiki/docs/get-started/installation.md

 #### Installing Dependencies on Mac OS

-To install dependencies for Mac OS follow these steps:
+To install dependencies for Mac OS, follow these steps:

 - Install `Homebrew` by following the instructions here: [http://brew.sh/](http://brew.sh/)
 - Update `Homebrew`: